mdelapenya/lpn/README.md

 Available Commands:
-  checkContainer Checks if there is a container created by lpn (Liferay Portal Nook) checkImage     Checks if the proper Liferay Portal image has been pulled by lpn (Liferay Portal Nook) help           Help about any command log            Displays logs for the Liferay Portal instance pull           Pulls a Liferay Portal Docker image
+  checkContainer Checks if there is a container created by lpn (Liferay Portal Nook) checkImage     Checks if the proper Liferay Portal image has been pulled by lpn (Liferay Portal Nook) deploy         Deploys a file to Liferay Portal's deploy folder in the container run by lpn help           Help about any command log            Displays logs for the Liferay Portal instance pull           Pulls a Liferay Portal Docker image